chirag4242/OAuth-App/README.md

 ```
 > Create `.env` file and setup mongoDB with credentials.

-> Then follow link to get credentials of google OAuth2`https://support.google.com/cloud/answer/6158849?hl=en` and for Facebook go to `Meta for developer` site for credentials.
+> Then follow link to genrate credentials of google OAuth2`https://support.google.com/cloud/answer/6158849?hl=en` and for Facebook go to `Meta for developer` site for credentials.

 > Setup the .env file with those credentials for both google and Facebook OAuth 2.0